1. General Terms

 11.2.1.
 In our reasonable belief, the Supply Transfer has been initiated in error by another supplier;

 11.2.2.
-You have Outstanding Charges in relation to any or all of the Properties supplied with Energy (or in connection with the supply of Energy) under your Agreement with us;
+You have Outstanding Charges in relation to the Property supplied with Energy (or in connection with the supply of Energy) under your Agreement with us;

 11.2.3.
 If the Supply Transfer relates a related metering point, we discover that not all related metering points are being transferred as part of the Supply Transfer; or